1. What to expect at the breast clinic

-Some test results may be available later that day.
-In some areas, you might be asked to make another appointment to finish your tests or to get your results.
+Some test results may be available later that day, but if you have a core biopsy this will take longer.
+In some areas, you may be asked to make another appointment to finish your tests or to get your results.
 If this happens, you may have to wait about a week for your test results.

 About four women in a hundred are called back to a breast clinic following routine screening because they need more tests.
 This happens more often after a woman’s first mammogram, usually because there are no other mammograms to compare with.
 Something that may look unusual on your mammogram may be entirely normal for you, and most women who are recalled for assessment will not have breast cancer.

-If you’ve been recalled to a breast clinic after a routine mammogram as part of a national breast screening programme, you should receive a letter within two weeks of your mammogram explaining when your breast clinic appointment will be.
+If you’ve been recalled to a breast clinic after a routine mammogram as part of a national breast screening programme, you should receive a letter within two weeks of your mammogram explaining when (and where) your breast clinic appointment will be.

-GPs follow national guidance when deciding whether or not to refer you to a breast clinic.
+GPs follow guidance when deciding whether or not to refer you to a breast clinic.
 The guidance outlines how quickly a person should be seen depending on their symptoms.

 If you have any queries about the waiting time for your appointment, talk to your GP.